 This year has seen the Panel fulfilling its statutory responsibilities in relation both to complaints and in reviewing the Commissioner's proposed precept, which the Panel unanimously supported this year.
-The additional funds raised as a result of the precept supported by the Panel, have enabled Hampshire Constabulary to proceed with the recruitment of 210 additional police officers, many of whom are already coming into post and being deployed where most needed across the two counties.
+The additional funds raised as a result of the precept and supported by the Panel, have enabled Hampshire Constabulary to proceed with the recruitment of at least 156 additional police officers across Hampshire and the Isle of Wight.

-During 2018-19, we continued to develop our working practice by reviewing the training and development needs of our Members, ensuring we continue to give the best service we can on behalf of those we represent.
-We also met with other Panels within our region to share best practice and consider how best to scrutinise and support our Commissioner, in approaches to deliver efficiencies through cross-border working.
+During 2019-20, we continued to develop our working practice by reviewing the training and development needs of our Members, ensuring we continue to give the best service we can on behalf of those we represent.
+I was delighted to be invited to Chair the National Conference for Police and Crime Panels this year, an opportunity not only to meet with those responsible for police and crime governance from across the country, but also to raise key issues of importance to our local communities at a national level.